Somatic Therapy for POTS & Dysautonomia

 The Power of Somatic Regulation

-That’s why we use "Bottom-Up" Somatic Therapies (such as EMDR, EFT/Tapping, and Somatic Experiencing).
+That’s why at Northground we use Bottom-Up Somatic Therapies (such as EMDR, EFT/Tapping, and Somatic Experiencing).
 Instead of just talking, these methods work directly with the brainstem and the nervous system to:

 How this helps you: